Skip to content Skip to navigation

 To prepare for a career in applied mathematics outside of academia, build your program around the skills that employers need: breath and depth in mathematics, communication and computational skills, knowledge of a relevant area outside of mathematics, and problem-solving ability.
 Choose areas that interest you and that are relevant to your probable future employment.

-Option IV: Mathematics of Computation
+Option III: Mathematics of Computation

 The Mathematics of Computation degree has an automatic Computer Science minor.
 With preparation in mathematics combined with a background in another field, you can enjoy the dual pleasures of computational mathematics, using your mind and seeing the results.